doriguzmn/PCBS-DataAnalysis/README.md

 As a result of this work, the first computational model of rapport was developed, which allowed Cassell's team to design a virtual peer tutor, Jaden, that can develop rapport with a student to better support them in learning.

 My project will consist in evaluating the efficacy of rapport-building social components of a virtual peer tutoring system (i.e. Jaden) and its influence in the learning of the students.
-Importantly, three conditions based on different models of rapport were used:
+Importantly, three conditions based on different models of rapport were used by Jaden in its interactions with student tutees:

 -Task-only (control): no social dialogue used at all.